But what if your kids are sick?

 Parents whose doctors have recommended Tylenol but who are smart enough to toss it in the trash are confused as heck: What are the Tylenol alternatives?
 Are there better and safer remedies—natural Tylenol alternatives—that actually work?

-The bad news: Doctors in countries throughout the world continue to ignore the compelling scientific research against acetaminophen and continue to recommend it to moms and pregnant women despite the fact that the science demonstrates that frequent use just isn’t safe.
+The bad news: Doctors in countries throughout the world continue to ignore the compelling scientific research against acetaminophen and the link between Tylenol and SIDS deaths.
+Conventional doctors continue to recommend it to moms and pregnant women despite the fact that the science demonstrates that frequent use just isn’t safe.